The Best Herbal To Drink In The Morning, From An Herbalist

 Packed with vitamins, minerals, phytochemicals, and even healthy carbs, protein, and fats—nettle tea delivers nourishing, restorative, and hydrating herbal nutrition, without the crash other morning beverages (e.g., coffee) are known for.

-When we look at nettle’s micronutrient profile, we find nettle is chock full of vitamin A (beta-carotene) and also delivers calcium, iron, vitamin C, vitamin K, potassium, sodium, and magnesium amongst others.
+When we look at nettle’s micronutrient profile3, we find nettle is chock full of vitamin A (beta-carotene) and also delivers calcium, iron, vitamin C, vitamin K, potassium, sodium, and magnesium amongst others.

-Additionally, this mighty green herb boasts an array of other bioactives, including terpenoids, carotenoids (lutein and zeaxanthin, in addition to beta-carotene), tannins, chlorophyll, sterols, betaine, and choline.
+Additionally, this mighty green herb boasts an array of other bioactives2, including terpenoids, carotenoids (lutein and zeaxanthin, in addition to beta-carotene), tannins, chlorophyll, sterols, betaine, and choline.

 The health benefits of nettles

-Used for a variety of ailments in ayurvedic medicine, nettle is known through scientific research to have antioxidant and anti-inflammatory properties.
+Used for a variety of ailments in ayurvedic medicine, nettle is known through scientific research to have antioxidant4 and anti-inflammatory5 properties.
 No wonder with all of those nutrients, fiber, and phytochemicals!

 For my family and me personally, nettle is a go-to herb.
 Dating back to ancient times, nettle has traditionally been used as a diuretic (e.g., ease swelling by helping remove excess fluid) and laxative.
 Although studies are lacking to support these benefits in humans, I can personally attest to nettle's anecdotal ability to help me with swelling.